AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Neutral (Neophyte)**
 ### Win Condition: Convert the Crew to gain a majority.

-The Dracula is the only Vampire that spawns in.
-The Dracula is the leader of the Vampire who can convert others into Vampires.
+The Dracula is the only Undead that spawns in.
+The Dracula is the leader of the Undead who can convert others into Undead.
 If the target they choose to convert can kill, the target becomes a Dampyr.
 Otherwise, the target becomes a Vampire.
-If the target cannot be converted, they will be killed instead.
+If the target cannot be converted, they will be attacked instead.
 The Dracula must watch out for the Vampire Hunter as attempting to convert them will cause the Vampire Hunter to kill the Dracula.

 ### Game Options